jag6/Blog/README.md

 ### Non-Admin User

-Leave comments for each blog article.
+Leave comment for each blog article.
 Limit of one comment per user per article.

 ### Article Content